Dhaulagiri Circuit Trek

 5,250 m-high Dhampus Pass.
 The walk begins on a wide path with a short ascent per hour continued by a narrow lane for the next hour.

-Then finally climb on top of Dhampus or Thapa Pass, offers grand vista of the Kali Gandaki Valley's deep gorge and the Annapurna Himalaya ranges beyond.
+Then finally climb on top of Dhampus or Thapa Pass, which offers a grand vista of the Kali Gandaki Valley's deep gorge and the Annapurna Himalaya ranges beyond.

 At Dhampus Pass' summit ridge, Mukut Himal is seen in the distance as the Hidden Valley is hidden behind the Col. Walk downhill to the campsite at Yak Kharka, the mountainside is steeply descending and covered in rocks.